 - Receive expert advice in human resources, employment conditions, law and more

 Do you have an interest in working with athletes?
-Sports Chiro Australia (SCA) coordinates sports chiropractic care at community, state and national level sporting events and also provides support to members who work with sporting teams.
+The Sports & Exercise Clinical Practice Group coordinates sports chiropractic care at community, state and national level sporting events and also provides support to members who work with sporting teams.
 Read more

-For exclusive access to the latest research and technology breakthroughs in this area, this group continues to meet the growing enthusiasm by practitioners interested in clinical neuroscience.
+For exclusive access to the latest research and technology breakthroughs in this area, the Neurorehabilitation Clinical Practice Group this group continues to meet the growing enthusiasm by practitioners interested in clinical neuroscience.
 You can be at the forefront of these exciting developments by being a part of this group.
 Read more

 Women in Chiropractic

 This special interest group was developed to provide support, leadership, mentoring and empowerment to female practitioners, as they face unique challenges in practice.
 Join your fellow colleagues in supporting and uplifting one another.
 Read more